sMyn42/cell-painting-batch-effects/README.md

 # Examining Batch Effects on Cell Painting Data

 This project examines the presence of batch effects in (high-throughput) single-cell morphology data.
+We use [kBET](https://github.com/theislab/kBET) to first detect the extent of batch effects, and then [Harmony](https://github.com/immunogenomics/harmony) to adjust for them.
-In addition to evaluating the benefits of the kBET detection algorithm, Harmony is used to correct for the observed batch effect.
-Ultimately, the goal is to benchmark these two processes and evaluate their effectiveness on the LINCS cell morphology data.
+Ultimately, our goal is to benchmark these two processes and evaluate their effectiveness single cell Cell Painting data.

 @TODO update README